Free shipping for orders over 120,00 Lei

 How do I choose the right size of a tampon?

-Types of tampons
+Types of pads

 • Normal tampons are suitable for light to medium flow.